adamduracz/gxt/README.markdown

 Generator-Driven XSLT Tester
 ===================

-Using this tool it is possible to run automatic tests which check that, given input XML that adheres to a specified input XML schema, the output of an XSLT stylesheet will adhere to a specified output XML schema.
+Using this tool it is possible to run automatic tests to check that, given input XML that adheres to a specified input XML schema, the output of an XSLT stylesheet will adhere to a specified output XML schema.

 This tool is still experimental!
 Notable omissions from the XML Schema standard: